-You've got to accentuate the positive, eliminate the negative, latch on to the affirmative and don't mess with mister in-between.
+You've got to accentuate the positive, eliminate the negative, latch on to the affirmative, and don't mess with mister in-between.
 That song may not be familiar to all of you, but this old song is a favorite of mine because that's how I view running my business.
 In fact, most successful business owners I've met share this view.
 Running your business is not a 9 to 5 commitment.
 It takes heart and soul (another favorite melody of mine) and a firm belief that you will succeed.
-When the forces surrounding you are adding too much stress, creating too much conflict, undermining your confidence or getting in the way of achieving your goals, you need to make a change, even if that means sacrificing some near term financial gain.
+When the forces surrounding you are adding too much stress, creating too much conflict, undermining your confidence, or getting in the way of achieving your goals, you need to make a change, even if that means sacrificing some near term financial gain.

-I've found time and time again when I let go of the things that are getting me down, positive things start to happen.
+I've found time and time again when I let go of the things that are getting me down, and positive things start to happen.
 Call it the law of attraction or Karma.
 I can't say with certainty why things start to fall into place when you have a positive frame of mine, but they do.
-It may be that once you rid yourself of the negative energy, your mind is clearer to focus and you can make the right decisions that move you toward your goal.
+It may be that once you rid yourself of the negative energy, your mind is clearer to focus, and you can make the right decisions that move you toward your goal.

 When it's Time to Say Goodbye